 In 2014 the team gained its first entry to a Grand Tour after getting a Wild Card for that years Vuelta.
 They put in a solid performance with all their riders finishing and Sergio Pardilla their top rider in 17th place to show they belonged in the biggest races on the calendar.
 At the end of the season their new General Manager Brian Smith announced some big name signings for 2015 such as Edvald Boasson Hagen and Matt Goss and that along with their showing in the Vuelta convinced ASO to give them a wildcard berth for the 2015 Tour de France.

 Brian Smith introduced another aspect to the team for 2015 with made them more supportable for me, the distinctive black and white jerseys.
 I had hoped that fellow Paisley Buddie had got inspiration for the design from our local football team St Mirren but he admitted in an interview that he was thinking more along the lines of Juventus.

 One of the best things about watching the Tour is witnessing the pleasure it gives to everyone involved in the race.
 Whether it’s the excitement of the massive crowds on mountain stages, the joyous celebrations of a rider winning a stage or comfort that @nyvelocity gets from the Tour de France inspired tractor art by French farmers.
-The role the Director Sportifs who manage the riders have can be a stressful one so it isn’t surprising that they can lose control of their emotions from time to time too.
+The role the Director Sportifs who manage the … Continue reading Tour de Past, Stage 8.
+2012, Marc Madiot Losses It.